How To Integrate and Set Up Adyen at the PDC

 | Enactor Web Maintenance | enactor.paymentDeviceMaintenance.View | View |

-Add these privileges to the TMS Login User to access the Payment Device Host Maintenance application:
+Add the following privileges to allow access to Payment Device Host Maintenance:

 | Package | Function ID | Description |